GitauHarrison/notes/start_flask_server.md

 # Starting a Flask Server

 Before we can start a Flask server, we need to understand what Flask is.
 [Flask](https://flask.palletsprojects.com/en/2.0.x/) is a micro-framework for the web.
 A framework is a collection of code (software) that can be used to build web applications.
-As a developer, you don't need to start from scratch when you can make good use of tools designed to help you with your projects.
+As a developer, you don't need to start from scratch (all the time) when you can make good use of tools designed to help you with your projects.

 The 'micro' in Flask may be a bit misleading, but the good folks at Flask have taken their time to clarify this: